mtslucasmartins/mtslucasmartins/README.md

 I've worked in the core team of one of the biggest media and content website from Brazil, responsible for deliverying content to **millions of users** every day.
 I recently joined **IBM Consulting**, developing and maintaining a billing platform for **AT&T**.

+* Experience in **scalable, high-performant, highly-available microservices**.
+* Experience working with multiple programming languages, such as **Java, Go, Python, and JavaScript (NodeJS)**.
+* Experience with **DevOps** tools and practices.
+* Currently studying Kafka and Terraform.

+### 💪 Things I'm proud of:

+* Building and deliverying an **OAuth2** server for a microservices architecture all the way from design to production.
+* R&D a more modern image compression tool for UOL Universo Online - optimizing image delivery and **reducing bandwhich costs** while delivering thousands of images every day.
+* Maintaining and improving services responsible for live coverage of the **Olympics in Tokyo**, generating live updates and statistics.
+* Building a realtime notification system using an event based architecture with **NodeJS, Kafka, Redis and PostgreSQL**.

+### 🎓 Certifications:
+* Microsoft Certified: Azure Fundamentals - *Microsoft* - Dec/2021
+* Certified SAFe 5 Practitioner - *Scaled Agile, Inc* - Dec/2021

 ### Languages, Tools & Technologies:

 <p align="left">